ff6347/lifelines/README.md

 # lifelines
 In this documentation you will find all information about my project "lifelines", which was part of the seminar "Input/Output Fundamentals of Process-Oriented Design".
 The course took place during the winter semster '15/'16 and was supervised by Fabian Morón Zirfas at the University of Applied Sciences Potsdam.
-In this documentation you can follow the whole process from my first analog algorithm to a physical product, with a lot of experiments and thoughts in between.
+You can follow the whole process from my first analog algorithm to a final physical product, with a lot of experiments and thoughts inbetween.

 Part 1 | Analog Algorithm
 ----------